 In addition, using Coconut Aminos can:

-- Help regulate cholesterol by raising HDL, or the good cholesterol.
+- Help regulate cholesterol by raising HDL, or the good cholesterol, which is good for lowering your risk of heart disease.

-- Reduce risk of diabetes; coconut Aminos is also low glycemic, so it won’t cause blood sugar spikes!
+- Reduce risk of diabetes; coconut Aminos is also one of the low glycemic foods, so it won’t cause blood sugar spikes!

 - Aid in weight loss by increasing adiponectin (a protein hormone that is involved in regulating blood glucose) which has been related to lower fat levels in the body.